Can acupressure strengthen the immune system?

 Everyday life has to be managed, daily work forces us into the same movements and positions over and over again.
 We become stiff, the blood circulation falters and the lymph can no longer flow properly - one of the most important communication channels of our body no longer functions smoothly.

-It is a creeping process that prevents our immune system from actually doing its job so well that we can brave illnesses even at an advanced age.
-And this is exactly where the ShaktiMat comes in.
+It is a gradual process that prevents our immune system from actually doing its job so well that we can still bravely defy illness even in old age.
+And this is precisely where Shakti Mat comes in.

-Exercises to strengthen the immune system with the acupressure mat ShaktiMat
+Strengthen the immune system with acupressure

 One type of this training, i.e. the stimulation of our immune system through increased blood circulation, is offered by the acupressure mat.
 We have summarized the exercises that work particularly well for you below.

-Exercise 1: 15-20 minutes supine position on the ShaktiMat
+Exercise 1: 15-20 minutes lying on your back on the Shakti Mat

-If you are very tense, breathe through the first uncomfortable pain and let your back sink deeply and relaxed on the tips of the mat while taking calm breaths.
+Anyone who has an acupressure mat at home is probably already familiar with this exercise: simply lie with your back on the mat.
+If you are very tense, breathe through the first unpleasant pain and let your back sink deeply and relaxed onto the tips of the mat while breathing calmly.

 The following acupressure points support your body and help you stay fit or get fit again:

-3. Chicken wings wiggle for strong lungs.
-The points are located on both sides of your rib cage about two finger widths inward from the inner edge of the shoulder joint and about two finger widths below the collarbone.
-Press the points with your fingers or thumbs - it looks a little like you're trying to play chicken.
-Now slowly wiggle your "wings" - that is, your elbows - for a minute or two, breathing as deeply as you can.
-It's best if you do it with the window open.
+3. chicken wing wiggle for strong lungs.
+The points are located on both sides of your ribcage, about two finger widths inwards from the inner edge of the shoulder joint and about two finger widths below the collarbone.

-Acupressure immune system help
+Acupressure point C17 supports the immune system

 Is an acupressure mat dangerous?

-There is no scientific evidence that an acupressure mat is dangerous for the body, on the contrary, it stimulates blood circulation.
+There is no scientific evidence that an acupressure mat is dangerous for the body, on the contrary: it stimulates blood circulation.

 Acupressure for colds and runny nose